 - Click Format menu item in the popup menu list.

 - Select exFAT disk format in the File system drop-down list.

 - Click the Start button to format it.
-When the format process complete, you can use it to transfer big file ( larger than 4 GB ) between macOS and Windows.
+When the format process is complete, you can use it to transfer big files ( larger than 4 GB ) between macOS and Windows.

 4. How To Transfer Video Files With The Size Larger Than 2GB From MacOS To USB.